gravitational/teleport/rfd/0124-plugin-secrets.md

 metadata:
   name: credentials-name
   labels:
-    # this is a unique plugin label generated randomly at plugin creation.
+    # This is a unique plugin label generated randomly at plugin creation.
+    # It cannot be modified by the user.
     teleport.internal/plugin-label: 48398071-9860-4be6-9f29-ca6ca5bc7155
     # additional labels to uniquely identify the credentials.
-    label1: value1 # additional labels
+    label1: value1
     type: slack
-    teleport.internal/plugin-credentials-type
 spec:
   credentials:
     # Only one of these credential types must be defined at a time.
 All values in this